 The translator’s name and stamp must appear clearly from the translation.
 If the stamp is not in Danish or English, it must be translated by the translator.
 The translator must use a band, seal or the like to attach the translated document to the document in the original language.

 When we have received your application and documentation by postal service, we will as soon as possible send you an e-mail to confirm receipt of your application (please check your junk mail folder, since our emails are sometimes delivered in that folder).
-You should expect an assessment time of up to 14 months, before we have assessed whether your application is complete or whether you have to provide additional documentation.
+This can take up to 4 weeks.
 You will not receive confirmation upon receipt of additional documentation.

 We make an individual assessment of your primary dental qualifications to assess whether you are eligible for testing.